NickElseySpelloC/AmberPowerController/README.md

 # Setting up the Smart Switch
 The Power Controller is currently designed to physically start or stop the pool device via Shelly Smart Switch.
 This is a relay that can be connected to your local Wi-Fi network and controlled remotely via an API call.
 A detailed setup guide is beyond the scope of this document, but the brief steps are as follows:
 * Purchase a Shelly Smart Switch.
-I used the [Shelly 1PM Gen3](https://www.shelly.com/products/shelly-1pm-gen3), available in Australia from [OzSmartThings](https://www.ozsmartthings.com.au/products/shelly-1-gen3).
+I used the [Shelly2PMG3](https://www.shelly.com/products/shelly-2pm-gen3).
+See the [Models Library](https://www.shelly.com/products/shelly-2pm-gen3) for a list of supported models and which of these have an energy meter built in.
 * Install the switch so that the relay output controls power to your device and chlorine generator.
-* 	Download the Shelly App from the app store (links on [this page](https://www.shelly.com/products/shelly-1pm-gen3)) and get the switch setup via the app so that you can turn the relay on and off via Wi-Fi (not Bluetooth).
+* 	Download the Shelly App from the app store (links on [this page](https://www.shelly.com/pages/shelly-app)) and get the switch setup via the app so that you can turn the relay on and off via Wi-Fi (not Bluetooth).
-* Update the *PowerControllerConfig.yaml* file and set the IPAddress setting in the ShellySmartSwitch section to the IP of your Shelly device.
+* Update the *config.yaml* file and set the IPAddress setting in the ShellySmartSwitch section to the IP of your Shelly device.
 * If possible, create a DHCP reservation for the Shelly device in your local router so that the IP doesn't change.

 # Running the Script